iankinney5/coding-solutions/README.md

 # Coding Solutions for LeetCode, HackerRank, etc.

-This repo serves as a place to store commented solutions for apprentices and junior engineers at McKinsey.
+This repo serves as a place to store commented coding solutions for apprentices and junior engineers at McKinsey. <br />
+All solutions and descriptions added to this repo should be stored in the correct folder to show where the questions came from.

 ## Steps for adding new solutions